Java-Archive/vaadin-dev-environment/README.md

 Part number two is the group of CI-Agents.
 The are responsible to manage the build itself.
 This means, to create the Docker Container that is used to proceed the defined pipeline.
+You can define as much Agents as you need, even on other machines.
+The important thing is the IP to reach the Drone-Server and the secret.

 ````dockerfile
   drone-agent: